-The accompanying unaudited condensed financial statements as of March 31, 2021 and December 31, 2020 and for the three months ended March 31, 2021 and 2020 have been prepared by the Company in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP") and, pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC") for interim financial statements.
+The accompanying unaudited condensed financial statements have been prepared by the Company in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP") and, pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC") for interim financial statements.
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with U.S. GAAP have been condensed or omitted pursuant to such rules and regulations.
-These condensed financial statements should be read in conjunction with the Company's audited financial statements and the notes thereto for the year ended December 31, 2020 included in the Annual Report, filed with the SEC on March 18, 2021 (the "Annual Report").
+These condensed financial statements should be read in conjunction with the Company's audited financial statements and the notes thereto for the year ended December 31, 2021 included in the Annual Report, filed with the SEC on March 10, 2022 (the "Annual Report").

 The unaudited condensed financial statements have been prepared on the same basis as the audited financial statements.
-In the opinion of management, the accompanying unaudited condensed financial statements contain all adjustments which are necessary for a fair presentation of the Company's financial position as of March 31, 2021 and 2020, results of operations for the three months ended March 31, 2021 and 2020 and cash flows for the three months ended March 31, 2021 and 2020.
+In the opinion of management, the accompanying unaudited condensed financial statements contain all adjustments which are necessary for a fair presentation of the Company's financial position as of March 31, 2022, results of operations for the three months ended March 31, 2022 and 2021 and cash flows for the three months ended March 31, 2022 and 2021.
 Such adjustments are of a normal and recurring nature.
-The results of operations for the three months ended March 31, 2021 are not necessarily indicative of the results of operations that may be expected for the year ending December 31, 2021.
+The results of operations for the three months ended March 31, 2022, are not necessarily indicative of the results of operations that may be expected for the year ending December 31, 2022.